Ainapalma/yandex_practicum/06-telecom-company-pt2-machine-learing-recommendation-of-tariffs/README.md

 ## EN

-### Telecom Company Pt2: Building a Model to Determine a Suitable Tariff.
+### Telecom Company Pt 2: Building a Model to Determine a Suitable Tariff.

 #### Objective
 Based on the previous data study, build the Machine Learning model for the classification problem,